Dropbox

 Overview

-The Dropbox Connector in DBSync Cloud Workflow allows users to seamlessly integrate Dropbox operations such as reading and writing files into their automated workflows.
-This guide provides detailed steps to configure and use the Dropbox Connector effectively.
+The Dropbox Connector in DBSync Cloud Workflow enables you to automate reading from and writing to Dropbox as part of your data integration workflows.
+Below is a step-by-step guide to help you configure and use the connector effectively.

 Steps to Use the Dropbox Connector